jacobsammon/jacobsammon/README.md

 ### Hi, I'm Jacob 👋

-Everything you're looking for is over on my website - https://jacobsammon.com.
+Everything you're looking for is over on my website - www.jacobsammon.com.
+My contact options are at eml.pm/~jacob/ or jacobsammon.com/contact